govau/content-guide/privacy.md

   - ensure that people we contract with, where possible, are subject to the same strict privacy obligations that we operate under
   - conduct regular internal and external audits to assess whether we have adequately complied with or implemented these measures.

-Personal information that we collect and hold is generally contained in a ‘Commonwealth record’ as defined in the [Commonwealth Archives Act 1983](https://www.legislation.gov.au/Series/C2004A02796).
+Personal information that we collect and hold is generally contained in a 'Commonwealth record' as defined in the [Commonwealth Archives Act 1983](https://www.legislation.gov.au/Series/C2004A02796).

 We manage Commonwealth records in accordance with the Archives Act, the [Administrative Functions Disposal Authority](http://www.naa.gov.au/information-management/records-authorities/types-of-records-authorities/AFDA/index.aspx), and any relevant Records Disposal Authority.

 ## Disclosing (sharing) your personal information and sensitive information

-[Schedule 1](#schedule-1) describes in more detail when we generally disclose each type of personal information we collect.
+[Schedule 1](#schedule-1-personal-information-management) describes in more detail when we generally disclose each type of personal information we collect.

 We only disclose your sensitive information for the purposes for which you gave it to us or for directly related purposes you would reasonably expect or if you agree.

 The DTA discloses personal information to a number of service providers it uses.
 These include providers that host our website servers, manage our IT and manage our human resources information.

 To protect the personal information we disclose, we enter into a contract or Memorandum of Understanding (MOU) which requires the service provider to only use or disclose the information for the purposes of the contract or MOU.
 We also include special privacy requirements in the contract or MOU, where necessary.

+### Information outside of Australia

 We are generally not likely to disclose personal information to a person (other than you) who is not in Australia or an external Territory.
 However:
   - web traffic information is disclosed to Google Analytics when you visit our websites --- Google stores information across multiple countries.